AMWA-TV/info-006/docs/Device implementation How To.md

  **Expected Output**

- IS-12 responds to the above query with a JSON formatted response containing all the parameters for the Stereo Gain block
+The device responds to the above command with a JSON formatted response containing all the members of the Stereo Gain block.

  ```
 {